Lake Atitlan is a place that captures people’s hearts.

 If you want to save the Q20 to get from Santa Cruz to San Marcos, then you can walk the distance instead.

 We’re kidding.
 The nearly 3-hour walk is not worth it to save that little money.
-But the hike is an enjoyable way to explore the hidden paths surrounding Lake Atitlan.
+But the hike is an enjoyable way to explore the hidden paths surrounding the lake.

-For the majority of the hike, you’re treated to incredible views of the volcanoes and glistening waters of Lake Atitlan.
+For the majority of the hike, you’re treated to incredible views of the volcanoes and glistening water.
 It’s also not a particularly difficult hike.
 There are a few uphill parts, but the majority of the trail is flat.

 You can savour the views and stop at coffee shops and cafes along the way.
 Maya Moon Lodge is a delicious and tranquil place to stop at.